Uga, Anambra State: Geography

 Obizi is a spring located in Uga and a major source of potable water and water recreation.
 In 2017, the Anambra Government in partnership with World Bank spent about N1.2 billion to reactivate the Obizi Water Scheme.
 The water project was the biggest in the state and when completed, would be expected to provide water to Uga and 45 communities in Aguata and its environs.

 Climate

 In Uga, the dry season is muggy and partly cloudy, and the temperature is warm all year round.
 The wet season is oppressive and overcast.
-The average annual temperature ranges from 65 to 86 degrees Fahrenheit; it rarely falls below 58 or rises above 89.
+The average annual temperature ranges from 18 to 30 degrees Celsius (65 to 86 degrees Fahrenheit); it rarely falls below 58 F or rises above 89 F.

 It is meaningless to talk about hot and cold seasons in Uga because the temperature changes there so little throughout the course of the year.

 Education

 Uga is made up of numerous notable schools including the secondary school attended by the incumbent governor Charles Chukwuma Soludo, Uga boys secondary school.
 The school is known to have produced number of elite people in the society today.

 Other schools located in Uga include Our Lady of Waldenstein Nursery, Primary and Secondary School founded by Late.
 Msgr Prof John Bosco Akam it is located in Oka, Uga Aguata Anambra State.